 - Download our local priorities document.
 This links the Farming in Protected Landscapes programme to the Yorkshire Dales National Park Management Plan (our programme of work for the next few years).
 This will help you understand what our priorities are.

 - Any proposed scheme you put forward which meets the Farming in Protected Landscapes programme criteria and meets some of the National Park Management Plan objectives will be scored higher.
 You can also download the objectives document here.

 Got questions?
 Need help applying for a grant?
-Contact a member of our Farming team.
+Contact a member of our Farming in Protected Landscapes (FiPL) team.

 For an overview of the programme, you can also browse, download and share our Farming in Protected Landscapes leaflet.